WiIIiam278/Velocitab/docs/Config-File.md

-This page contains the configuration file reference for Velocitab.
-The config file is located in `/plugins/velocitab/config.yml`
+This page contains configuration file references for Velocitab.
+The config file is located in `/plugins/velocitab/config.yml` and the tab groups file is located in `/plugins/velocitab/tab_groups.yml`

 ## Example config
 <details>